DarrenMeidl/PGACA3DarrenMeidl/README.md

 The user can change various parameters to make their own unique wind ambience.

-MetaSounds were created using white noise and filting techniques.
+MetaSounds were created using white noise and filtering techniques.

 ### 📋 Description of Application
 This is placeholder text.

 ✅Key Features:
-- F1
+- Feature 1
-- F2
+- Feature 2
-- F3
+- Feature 3

 Screenshot of application below:

-> SS
+> Insert Image of Application

 ### 🔽Instructions for Download and Use
 Download the .zip file and extract.
 Open the engine file, go to All > Content > Mountain and select Lvl_Mountain.
 When the scene has loaded, press play.